wp-cli/export-command/README.md

 		with a comma.
 Defaults to none.

 	[--post__in=<pid>]
-		Export all posts specified as a comma- or space-separated list of IDs.
+		Export all posts specified as a comma-separated or space-separated list of IDs.
 		Post's attachments won't be exported unless --with_attachments is specified.

 	[--with_attachments]